kubernetes/registry.k8s.io/README.md

 Previously all of Kubernetes' image hosting has been out of gcr.io ("Google Container Registry").

-We've incurred significant egress traffic costs from users on other cloud providers in particular in doing so, severely limiting our ability to use the infra budget for purposes other than hosting end-user downloads.
+We've incurred significant egress traffic costs from users on other cloud providers in particular in doing so, severely limiting our ability to use the GCP credits from Google for purposes other than hosting end-user downloads.

 We're now moving to shift all traffic behind a community controlled domain, so we can quickly implement cost-cutting measures like serving the bulk of the traffic